mvcisback/tdo/README.md

 ## Getting Started

 1. Install dependencies (see `pyproject.toml`).
-2. Configure CalDAV credentials (URL, username, password or token) in a TOML file under `~/.config/todo/config.<env>.toml` using the `[caldav]` section.
+2. Configure CalDAV credentials (URL, username, password or token) in a TOML file under `~/.config/tdo/config.<env>.toml` using the `[caldav]` section.
-3. Use `todo config init` to interactively build that file (see options below) and persist the credentials you just collected.
+3. Use `tdo config init` to interactively build that file (see options below) and persist the credentials you just collected.
-4. Run `todo --help` to view available commands and syntax templates.
+4. Run `tdo --help` to view available commands and syntax templates.

 ### Configuration helper

-`todo config init` prompts for the CalDAV calendar URL and username, then stores them under `~/.config/todo/config.<env>.toml` (defaults to `default`).
+`tdo config init` prompts for the CalDAV calendar URL and username, then stores them under `~/.config/tdo/config.<env>.toml` (defaults to `default`).

 Pass `--env <name>` to target a different environment (e.g. `default`, `personal`, `work`), `--config-home` to redirect the base directory, and `--force` to overwrite an existing file.
 Additional options such as `--password`, `--token`, and `--calendar-url` / `--username` can be used to skip the interactive prompts when automating the setup.

 ### Environment-based configuration

-Set `TODO_CONFIG_FILE` to point at any existing TOML (or ini-style) CalDAV configuration file when the defaults in `~/.config/todo/` do not work for you.
-This takes precedence over other config file discovery so scripts can switch contexts quickly by exporting the variable before invoking `todo`.
+Set `TDO_CONFIG_FILE` to point at any existing TOML (or ini-style) CalDAV configuration file when the defaults in `~/.config/tdo/` do not work for you.
+This takes precedence over other config file discovery so scripts can switch contexts quickly by exporting the variable before invoking `tdo`.
 All commands honor that environment variable automatically (no need for `--config-file`).

 Sample configs live in `examples/configs/` to show how to write valid `[caldav]` sections for each environment.